 A free translation/interpretation of the Heart Sutra:

-When the Bodhisattva Avalokiteshvara set sail on the Ocean of Perfect Wisdom, he discovered Self is not solid.
+When the Bodhisattva Avalokiteshvara set sail on the Ocean of Perfect Wisdom, they discovered Self is not solid.
 It is impermanent.
-This discovery freed him from suffering and the craving for different circumstances.
+This discovery freed them from suffering and the craving for different circumstances.

-Form, he realized, is no more solid than space.
+Form, they realized, is no more solid than space.
 Space is no more insubstantial than form.
 Form is impermanent, and space is impermanent.
 Both are fundamentally empty.

 The same is true of the feelings, concepts, and storylines that make up human consciousness.